Donner Party: Legacy

 The attention directed at the Donner Party is made possible by reliable accounts of what occurred, according to Stewart, and the fact that "the cannibalism, although it might almost be called a minor episode, has become in the popular mind the chief fact to be remembered about the Donner Party.
-For a taboo always allures with as great strength as it repels".
+For a taboo always allures with as great strength as it repels."
 The appeal is the events focused on families and ordinary people, according to Johnson, writing in 1996, instead of on rare individuals, and that the events are "a dreadful irony that hopes of prosperity, health, and a new life in California's fertile valleys led many only to misery, hunger, and death on her stony threshold".

 The site of the cabins became a tourist attraction as early as 1854.
-In the 1880s, Charles McGlashan began promoting the idea of a monument to mark the site of the Donner Party episode.
-He helped to acquire the land for a monument, and in June 1918, the statue of a pioneer family, dedicated to the Donner Party, was placed on the spot where the Breen-Keseberg cabin was thought to have stood.
+In the 1880s, Charles McGlashan began promoting the idea of a monument to mark the site.
+He helped to acquire the land for a monument, and in June 1918 the statue of a pioneer family, dedicated to the Donner Party, was placed on the spot where the Breen-Keseberg cabin was thought to have stood.
 It was made a California Historical Landmark in 1934.